-I recommend you to visit this colonial town during the weekend.
+I recommend you to visit the colonial town of Salcoatitan during the weekend.
 In addition to the normal touristic activities, you will be able to enjoy the local gastronomy served in the park in front of the colonial church.

-Among the six cities in La Ruta de Las Flores; Juayua has the best food festival which attracts many national and international tourists.
-Every Saturday and Sunday; Juayua comes alive with its famous food festival which offers a vast array of local dishes and drinks for visitors to enjoy.
+Among the six cities in La Ruta de Las Flores, Juayua has the best food festival.
+Every weekend, Juayua comes alive with its famous food festival.

-Additionally, Los Chorros de La Calera waterfalls are also one of the main attractions of Juayua.
-These beautiful waterfalls are located about two kilometers from the center of town.
+The Los Chorros de La Calera waterfall is also one of the main attractions of Juayua.
+These beautiful waterfalls are about two kilometers from the center of town.

-The town has other attractions other than the gastronomy and waterfalls; there is the conga bus, the little trains, the shopping, and the horse-drawn carriages; to name a few.
-If you want to know more about Juayua, click here!
+The town has other attractions other than the gastronomy and waterfalls; there is the conga bus, the little trains, the shopping, and the horse-drawn carriages, to name a few.

-Because of its colorful and picturesque landscapes of flowers on the road; Apaneca is one of the main cities of the Ruta de Las Flores.
-The best months to view this picturesque landscape is from November to February.
+Because of its colorful and picturesque landscapes of flowers on the road, Apaneca is one of the main cities of the Ruta de Las Flores.
+The best months to view this picturesque landscape are from November to February.

-Because of the altitude; some of the best coffee in the country comes from this area.
+Also, because of the altitude, some of the best coffee in the country comes from this area.
 You can sample this coffee at one of the many stores in town.

-Furthermore, ecotourism and adventure sports such as buggies, canopy, hiking, and camping are popular in Apaneca.
+Ecotourism and adventure sports such as buggies, canopy, hiking, and camping are also popular in Apaneca.

 Concepcion de Ataco is another beautiful mountain town in La Ruta de las Flores.
 And just like the other towns in the route, it has plenty of things to do.

-Since this town is located in the mountains, the temperature is colder.
-Therefore, the city is perfect for coffee lovers like me.
-When visiting, go spend time at one of the coffee farms nearby; see how the process works and at the same time enjoy some brew.
+Since this town is in the mountains, the temperature is colder.
+Therefore, the city is perfect for coffee lovers.

-The colorful murals all over town are another top attraction for tourists; these murals describe everyday rural life in Ataco.
-By the way, you can get a big dose of Salvadoran culture just by looking at these murals.
+The colorful murals all over town are another top attraction; these murals describe everyday rural life in Ataco.
+By the way, you can learn about Salvadoran culture just by looking at and understanding these murals.

 Ahuachapan is the biggest town on La Ruta de las Flores.
 Some people say that this town is not part of the route and that Tacuba is.
-I don’t know who is right or wrong, but I decided to included Ahuachapan as the sixth town.
+I don’t know who is right or wrong; however, I decided to include Ahuachapan as the sixth town.

 Just like the other towns on the route, there are plenty of things to do or see in this city; here are a few for Ahuachapan.

-La Parroquia de la Asunción is a beautiful colonial-style building with more than 100 years old history attached to its walls.
-This is an ideal starting point to explore Ahuachapan and its culture.
+La Parroquia de la Asunción is a beautiful colonial-style building with more than 100 years old history attached to its walls is an ideal starting point to explore Ahuachapan and its culture.

-Then you can go to La Concordia, a combination of a small passage and a town square located next to the church.
-This is a beautiful pedestrian area decorated with stunning and colorful murals.
+Visitors can go to La Concordia, a combination of a small passage and a town square located next to the church.
+It is a beautiful pedestrian area decorated with stunning and colorful murals.

 Additionally, El Espino lagoon is a pleasant place to see; this place is of great historical importance to the country; because of the events that transpired here in the eighteenth century.